openego/eGon-data/docs/data/DSM.rst

      - 150 MW

 DSM is modelled following the approach of [Kleinhans]_.
 DSM components are created wherever respective loads are seen.
-A minimum and maximum shiftable power per time step depict time-dependent charging and discharging power of a storage-equivalent buffer.
+Minimum and maximum shiftable power per time step depict time-dependent charging and discharging power of a storage-equivalent buffer.
 Time-dependent capacities of the storage-equivalent buffer account for the time frame of management bounding the period within which the shifting can be conducted.
 Figure :ref:`dsm_shifted_p-example` shows the resulting potential at one exemplary bus.

 .. figure:: /images/shifted_dsm-example.png
   :name: dsm_shifted_p-example
-  :width: 400
+  :width: 600

   Time-dependent DSM potential at one exemplary bus